The importance of focus

 I would recommend taking a minute to read the article, but I’ll pick out a few things to highlight.

-First, a 22% mortality increase is MASSIVE.
+First, the reported 22% mortality increase is MASSIVE.
 We do not normally see that kind of variability in mortality data.
 Slight year-to-year fluctuation is expected due to changes in severity of flu and other infectious diseases, but these are typically small.
-5% is a very large increase.
-And the spike is seen in winter months at our latitude, when respiratory diseases are maximally transmitted.
+5% is a big change.
+And the spike is typically seen in winter months, when respiratory diseases are maximally transmitted.

 What is suddenly killing 22% more New-Brunswickers than normal??

 So I’ll speculate on the answer to the question that I would have hoped the media and our public health “experts” would be doggedly pursuing.
-In my reckoning, there are only 2 possible explanations as to why we would have a massive spike in mortality during a season in Canada when it is entirely unexpected and unprecedented.
+In my reckoning, there are only 2 possible explanations as to why we would have a massive spike in mortality during the summer in Canada when it is entirely unexpected and unprecedented.

 The second possibility is that we are seeing a mortality increase from our mass vaccination program.
 But how to sort this out from lockdown mortality?
 If MI deaths went up from lockdown and lack of access to care, that mortality spike should have been most apparent around the time when hospitals were maximally locked down - specifically, in the first 6-12 months of the pandemic when ER and other healthcare access was most restricted (both intentionally, and unintentionally due to public fear).
 In our ER volumes fell by over 50% for some time, and we noted late presentations of heart attacks and strokes.

-The period of increased mortality noted in the CBC article instead occurred during a time where hospital care was much more available than in 2020, and ER visits had returned to normal or supra-normal levels.
+The period of increased mortality noted in the CBC article instead occurred during the summer of 2021, when hospital care was much more available than in 2020, and ER visits had returned to normal or supra-normal levels.
 If an increase in deaths was due to vaccination, we would expect it to be during or just after a time when we were mass vaccinating, which does indeed coincide with the period of time these excess deaths were seen.
-So this timing has to be looked at as suspicious.
-I got a memo last summer saying that cardiology and neurology services were seeing “unprecedented” numbers of consults.
-The memo was intended to explain wait times, and encourage us to rationalize our use of those services.
-For me, it raised questions about vaccine safety.
+So this timing is suspicious.
+I got a memo from our local NSHA brass in the summer of 2021 saying that cardiology and neurology services were seeing “unprecedented” numbers of consults.
+The memo encouraged us to rationalize our use of those services because of the long wait lists.
+For me, it raised questions about vaccine safety - why were these wait lists suddenly so long?

 There is more and more data accumulating that should cause concern in anyone who actually believes in the scientific method, rather than blind faith in authority.
 This paper from Nature is just one of many to see spikes in overall mortality, or in this case specific disease incidence, which clearly coincided with vaccination.
 Yes, correlation does not equal causation, but these changes are unprecedented, and an alternative explanation must be found if we are to rule out vaccinations as the cause.